The number of varieties in a family which contain a rational point: Introduction

 \subsubsection{Families of varieties}

-We now speculate about generalisations of Theorem \ref{thm:BS}, to the case where the generic fibre is no longer a product of Brauer-Severi varieties.
+We now consider generalisations of Theorem \ref{thm:BS} to the case where the generic fibre is no longer a product of Brauer-Severi varieties.
 Suppose that $X$ satisfies the above assumptions and let $H$ be an anticanonical height function on $X$.
 Let $\pi:Y \to X$ be a proper surjective almost smooth morphism with geometrically integral generic fibre (see Definition \ref{def:almost_smooth} for the definition of \emph{almost smooth}).
 At the moment it seems quite naive to hope for a conjectural framework for the counting functions \eqref{def:conic_counting_function} in general, due to complications arising from the possible failure of the Hasse principle (see for example \cite{Bha14} for some recent spectacular work in a special case).
 More realistic is to study the counting functions

-for $U \subset X$, which count the number of varieties in the family which are everywhere locally soluble.
-Here our investigations suggest the following philosophy. \begin{philosophy} The asymptotic behaviour of $N_{\mathrm{loc}}(X,H,\pi,B)$ is controlled by those fibres over points of codimension one $D \in X^{(1)}$ for which $\pi^{-1}(D)$ is \emph{non-split}. \end{philosophy} Here, following Skorobogatov \cite[Def.~0.1]{Sko96}, we say that a scheme over a perfect field $k$ is \emph{split} if it contains a geometrically integral open subscheme.
+for $U \subset X$ open, which count the number of varieties in the family which are everywhere locally soluble.
+Here our investigations suggest the following philosophy. \begin{philosophy} For sufficiently small $U$, the asymptotic behaviour of $N_{\mathrm{loc}}(U,H,\pi,B)$ is controlled by those fibres over codimension one points $D \in X^{(1)}$ for which $\pi^{-1}(D)$ is \emph{non-split}. \end{philosophy} Here, following Skorobogatov \cite[Def.~0.1]{Sko96}, we say that a scheme over a perfect field $k$ is \emph{split} if it contains a geometrically integral open subscheme.
 We now offer conditions which guarantee that a positive proportion of the varieties in the family are everywhere locally soluble. \begin{conjecture} Let $\pi:Y \to X$ be as above with $Y(\Adele_F) \neq \emptyset$.
-Assume that $\pi^{-1}(D)$ is split for all $D \in X^{(1)}.$ Then there exists $U \subset X$ open such that
+Assume that $\pi^{-1}(D)$ is split for all $D \in X^{(1)}$ and that $\pi( Y(\Adele_F)) \cap X(F) \neq \emptyset$.
+Then there exists $U \subset X$ open such that

 \end{conjecture} We also naturally conjecture that the limit in Conjecture \ref{conj:loc} exists.
-Conjecture \ref{conj:loc} holds for example when $Y \to X$ is a product of Brauer-Severi schemes (this follows from Theorem \ref{thm:trivial}).
-It also holds for the family of hypersurfaces of degree $d$ in $\PP^n$ over $\QQ$ when $n,d \geq 2$ and $(n,d) \neq (2,2)$ by \cite{PV04} (here the ``split'' condition in the conjecture is satisfied as the locus of reducible hypersurfaces has codimension at least two, see the proof of \cite[Thm.~3.6]{PV04}).
+Conjecture \ref{conj:loc} holds, for example, if $Y \to X$ is a product of Brauer-Severi schemes (this follows from Theorem \ref{thm:trivial}).
+Its validity in the special case $X = \PP^n$ is a recent theorem of the author, in joint work with Bright and Browning \cite[Thm.~1.3]{BBL15}.
 Unfortunately the converse of Conjecture \ref{conj:loc} does not hold; consider the family of varieties